 Make sure that the international shipping services that you are using for FBM products meet Amazon’s requirements.
 Amazon recommends using UPS, FedEx, or DHL.

 FBA with a North America Unified Account

 You will have to list FBA products individually for your additional marketplaces.
 This is because you will be using the available FBA services in each country instead of your chosen FBM options, and also because of customs and other cross-border selling regulations.
-It is recommended that you set up separate, or marketplace-specific SKUs for your FBA products in the different countries to make the process smoother.
+It is a good to set up separate, or marketplace-specific SKUs for your FBA products in the different countries.
 These limitations can be confusing if you are already familiar with the EU Unified Account, which does allow FBA quantity sharing.

 Marketplace-specific SKUs are kept as separate inventory pools at the marketplace level, to be shipped from and to the same countries.
 This means managing different pools for the US and Canadian marketplaces – US fulfillment centers for amazon.com and Canadian ones for amazon.ca.
 To replenish your inventory correctly, you must switch to the correct target marketplace before you begin.
 This ensures that your product goes to the correct country’s warehouse.

 To get your marketplace-specific SKUs, select the Unique Offer option when creating new offers in Seller Central.
-The pricing is also then managed separately for the listing by location.
-Make sure that you indicate quantities on any inventory files that you are uploading to your Unified Account so that they will not be mistakenly read and reflected as zero on your listings.
+The pricing will have separate management by location.
+Make sure that you indicate quantities on any inventory files that you are uploading to your Unified Account.
+If misread, zeros will appear on your listings.

-These are just the initial steps that you will need to take to begin selling to two additional Amazon marketplace locations.
-If you need more specific information, we recommend reading up on North America Unified Account documentation on Amazon and contacting them for assistance with specific steps and policies.
+These are the initial steps that you will need to begin selling to two additional Amazon marketplace locations.
+If you need more specific information, we recommend reading up on North America Unified Account documentation on Amazon.
+Their contact information is available for additional assistance.